kvnn/btcimg-old/README.md

 README
 ----------
+## Overview
+BtcImg is a Django web application that blurs an image upon upload, and progressively unblurs it as Bitcoin is sent to its address.
+Once 1 BTC has been sent to the address, the image is completely unblurred.

 ## Environment
 1. Create a virtualenv called btcimg and install the python packages listed in requirements.txt.
 I recommend [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/command_ref.html) and will use that as an example: